jilliangmeehan/looore/content/Theories/Natlan timeline (maybe).md

 Some time after the human tribes had been around for a while, [[The Tale of Qoyllor and Ukuku|Qoyllor]] fell from the sky and married Ukuku, and they had a son named Kuntur.
 Qoyllor was convinced Ukuku betrayed her by keeping her missing star fragments, so she painted graffiti all over Natlan so her father, the Sun, would see it and rescue her.
 When he did, he also blinded Ukuku & basically cursed him to a life of darkness as punishment.

 I don't know if this is supposed to be a real, actual story in the history of Natlan or what, but I'm including it!
 Its placement in this timeline is a pure guess, tho.
-## The age of Tenoch
-At this point, the human tribes are all doing their thing. [[Tenoch]] seems to be part of the People of the Springs tribe (or is at least hanging out there for the time being, who knows) when [[Tupac]], the descendent of [[Footprint of the Rainbow|Uenuku]], returns to get the [[Ash-Graven Drinking Horn]] from him.
-They fight over it, and Tupac wins.

-Tenoch becomes a wanderer, belonging to no tribes.
-It seems like they all kinda hate him for some reason, actually.
-### The first Abyssal tide
-The threat of the Abyss looms on the horizon for, as far as we know, the first time in the history of Natlan's human tribes.
-All the tribal leaders are too busy fighting with each other to properly deal with it, so Tenoch takes matters into his own hands.
-With his [[Talking Stick]], he recruits heroes from each tribe to fight the Abyss with him.

-One of these heroes is Burkina, the companion of Kongamato the Mountain Lord.
-Burkina seems to have died in this fight, leaving Kongamato with a duty to protect the "Turnfire" name and return it to the Sacred Flame.
-But Kongamato is corrupted by the Abyss, and gradually forgets who gave him that duty. ([[Fang of the Mountain King]])

-The description of this event in [[Obsidian Codex]] is really interesting — it kinda paints Tenoch as an emerging sun deity or something.
-This moment also kinda seems like a precursor to what becomes the Night Warden Wars in the Pilgrimage to the Sacred Flame.

-While this is going on, the Volcano Lord's arm is also being pinned down by nails by Traore and the Children of Echoes tribe ([[The Volcano Lord and the Shadow Pins]]).
 ## The first Pyro Archon
 At some point, Xbalanque meets the future [[Sacred Lord]], who is imprisoned (and probably in his dragon form).
 He shows him "great compassion," which makes the Sacred Lord love him.